Favicon HTML Code

 SVG Favicon (Modern Browsers)

 If you want a scalable favicon that looks perfect at any size, you can use SVG format.
+You can also convert an SVG to favicon.ico and PNG fallbacks for broader support.
 Currently supported by Chrome, Firefox, Edge, and Opera:

 <link rel="icon" type="image/svg+xml" href="/favicon.svg">